Connect with us

 A sharp slowdown in Kenya’s real estate growth has adversely impacted key players in the sector, many of whom are now fighting to remain in business.

-Indeed, the Kenyan real estate sector, which has for many years remained one of the safest routes to riches and glory, is increasingly becoming a miserable story of tears and shattered dreams.
+Indeed, the Kenyan real estate sector, which has for years remained one of the safest routes to riches and glory, is increasingly becoming a miserable story of shattered dreams.

 According to the Kenya Bankers Association Housing Market Index for the second quarter of 2019, house prices recorded further declines between April and June mainly due to a weakening purchasing power among prospective buyers.